Lonolf/tenkaichi/README.md

 It is with big joy that I present you the new app to manage your tournaments, realized with the assistance of the [Sword Academy](https://sword.academy) of Como, Italy.

 This app will assiste the management of small and big (soon) tournaments for your association.

+## Walkthrough

+- With the rules (📖) and the settings buttons (*), configure your tournaments rules
+- Insert the name of your contenders and press Start (>)
+- Start (>), pause (||) and terminate (✔) every match with the actions button at the bottom

+With action button:
+- Insert the number of points for every contender with the plus (+) and minus (-)
+- Save the action with the central button

+Without action button
+- Insert the number of points for every contender with the plus (+) and minus (-)

+- When terminating a match, the programm will calculate if a new match is necessary, or if the game is finished

+- When all games are finished, click on a name on the result table to see all the statistics of the contender

 ## Features